 Improve language skills outside the classroom.

-While learning proper grammar, tenses, and vocabulary from a teacher are an essential piece of learning any language, nothing compares to engaging in conversation with native speakers.
-From meals with Host Families to friendly strangers, every interaction has the potential to be a learning experience.
-And oh yeah: learning a second language makes your brain bigger.
+Learning proper grammar, tenses, and vocabulary from a teacher are an essential piece of learning any language, but nothing compares to engaging in conversation with native speakers.
+From meals with host families to friendly strangers, every interaction has the potential to be a learning experience for an international student.
+And oh yeah: learning a second language makes your brain bigger and healthier!

 Boost for your college application.